 These two main classes of transformers call for entirely different treatment: the heavy ones, with the big cores, can be connected straight in the anode circuit as shown in Fig. 162, but the small nickel-iron transformers should be parallel fed as shown in Fig. 163.
-The reason for this is that the latter type have relatively poor efficiency when the high-tension current is passing through the primary winding, as the inductance of the latter gets smaller and smaller as larger and larger currents are put through it, and a decrease of impedance means a decrease of bass.
+The reason for this is that the latter type have relatively poor efficiency when the hightension current is passing through the primary winding, as the inductance of the latter gets smaller and smaller as larger and larger currents are put through it, and a decrease of impedance means a decrease of bass.

-Some care to be taken when selecting resistance i n the anode circuit, but three times valve t he impedance is generally suitable, provided that there is a reasonable high - ten sion voltage, say 120 volts, avail-Care able.
+Some care to be has taken when selecting resistance i n the anode circuit. but three times the valve impedance is generally suitable, provided that there is a reasonable high - tension voltage, sav 120 volts, avail-Care able.